 You will be hurt by others in life.
 If you haven’t yet been properly annoyed, hurt, or angered by somebody around you, then get ready to be.
 People try to defeat us for a large variety of reasons.
-The motives of others sometimes are too lengthy to analyze.
+The motives of others are sometimes too lengthy to analyze.
 The more influence you attain in life, the more attacks on that influence will come your way.

 When we are confronted with a nasty attack from a person, our blood boils and we feel the desperate need to retaliate.
-These feelings tap into primal desires of victory over others and can even escalate to life and death situations.
+These feelings tap into primal desires of victory over others and can even escalate to life or death situations.
 It will be extremely hard to remain focused on what matters when you have others attacking your work, behavior, and actions.